 Competition is not a central theme of Startup Weekend, and this is often reflected in the broad, horizontal allocation of prizes and general flexibility/leniency of the event ‘rules.’
 If and when the competitive aspect comes into conflict with the positive atmosphere we try to cultivate, we consistently choose the latter.
 We do believe, however, that friendly competition is beneficial to all parties and, most importantly, more accurately reflects the realities of startup life.
 Just as it’s important to gather ‘real-world’ feedback over the weekend, it’s also important to have real-world pressures and obstacles.

 Whether or not you continue to work on the idea with some or all of your team is completely up to you.
-Approximately 25% of Startup Weekend participants continue working on their idea with all or parts of their team.
+Approximately 10% of Startup Weekend participants continue working on their idea with some or all of their team.

 We love you, too!
 One of the beautiful things about Startup Weekend is that just about anybody can get involved, provided you are in it for the right reasons: to build communities and create startups.
-We can always use more help organizing events on a local level.
-Head over to startupweekend.ch/organizers to learn how to get involved.
+We can always use help in organizing the events to support the startup ecosystem.
+Organizers, coaches and judges work pro-bono.